jjwithanr/obsidian_bible_study/docs/Reading Journals/Scripture As Communication.md

 11. We should seek to become the "implied reader", someone who embodies every right response to the author's communicative intention.

+#### Pages 130-140
+##### What I learned:
+1. Implied reader for Habakkuk:
+	1. One who waits on God when God's justice seems to be absent.
+(1:2-4)
+	2. They have a trusting reception of what God has to say.
+(2:1)
+	3. The faithful, trusting stance of the righteous person is the model for the implied reader.
+(2:4)
+	4. Called to fully embrace the final stance of joy and faith amidst barrenness and ambiguity.
+(3:16-19)
+2. Texts were read aloud in the ancient world since literacy was scarce.
+3. Some good guidelines for reading:
+	1. Biblical genres
+	2. Language
+	3. Social setting
+	4. Literary context
+4. *We listen well by reading the Bible on its own terms, not assuming that we have always understood its message, not imposing our own messages on it.
+Instead, we take care to hear a biblical text in its own setting, so we might in the end hear it in ours.*  (136)